Xinjiang Medical University: Subject arrangement

 During the first two years of study, the curriculum includes basic theoretical subjects, such as anatomy, physiology, histology, embryology, biochemistry, and organic and inorganic chemistry.
 Clinical subjects, which begin in the third year, include gynecology, surgery, internal medicine, pediatrics, E.N.T., neurology, dermatology and psychiatry.

 College administration

 As of 2012, the Party Secretary of Xinjiang Medical University is Li Bin, whilst Muhammad Yasen is the president.

 Affiliations and accreditations

 Achievements

-Since 1998, XMU has won 58 provincial and ministerial level scientific research awards.
+Since 1998, the university has won 58 provincial and ministerial level scientific research awards.
 It is listed among the top colleges and universities performing scientific research in the Autonomous Region.
 It is the only institution in China to win the "Chinese Medical Academic Award" in four consecutive years.
-XMU topped the universities that were being observed by the National Natural Science Foundation of China.
+The university topped the universities that were being observed by the National Natural Science Foundation of China.

 As of 22 July 2009, the university was one of seven such institutions in the republic to be recognized by the Pakistan Medical & Dental Council (this was in addition to recognition already granted by the Medical Council of India).